-Exclusive: U.S. grants Airbus license to sell 106 planes to Iran
+Exclusive: U.S. grants second Airbus license to sell planes to Iran

-WASHINGTON The United States has issued a license to France's Airbus (AIR.PA) for the sale of 106 commercial planes to Iran Air, Iran's flagship carrier, a source familiar with the matter said on Tuesday.
+WASHINGTON (Reuters) - The United States said on Tuesday it had issued a second license to France's Airbus (AIR.PA) to sell commercial planes to Iran Air, bringing Iran's flag carrier a step closer to receiving new Western jets under last year's deal to ease sanctions.

-The move in the waning months of Democratic President Barack Obama's administration to further unlock jetliner sales to Iran is likely to raise the ire of Republicans in Congress and President-elect Donald Trump.
+The move in the waning months of Democratic President Barack Obama's administration to further unlock jetliner sales to Iran prompted complaints from Republicans in Congress and is likely to raise the ire of President-elect Donald Trump.
 Trump has said he would dismantle the 2015 international nuclear deal with Iran, which includes a measure allowing U.S. and European companies to sell Iran civilian aircraft.

 Licenses allowing such sales could easily be withdrawn by the Trump administration if he chose to do so, sanctions experts said.
-He would likely face opposition from U.S. allies and other world powers who were partners in negotiating the deal to lift some sanctions in exchange for Tehran curbing its nuclear program.
+But he would likely face opposition from U.S. allies and other world powers who were partners in negotiating the deal to lift some sanctions in exchange for Tehran curbing its nuclear program.

-The U.S. Treasury's Office of Foreign Assets Control issued the license on Monday, the source said on condition of anonymity.
+The U.S. Treasury's Office of Foreign Assets Control on Monday issued the license for the sale of 106 planes to Iran Air, a source familiar with the matter said on Tuesday, on condition of anonymity.
 An Airbus spokesman confirmed that the company had received the OFAC license, but declined to confirm the exact number of planes approved.

 Although Airbus is based in France, it must have U.S. approval to sell planes to Iran because at least 10 percent of the aircraft's components are American-made.
 Tehran provisionally ordered more than 100 jets each from Airbus and Boeing this year.